Vijaypal Mirdha

-Shri Vijaypal Mirdha (श्री विजयपाल मिर्धा) is an Indian National Congress Leader and sitting MLA from Degana constituency in Rajasthan and a member of the Mirdha political Family.
-Vijaypal Singh Mirdha is the son of Richpal Singh Mirdha (Ex MLA of Degana constituency and Indian National Congress Leader).
+Shri Vijaypal Mirdha is a Bhartiya Janta Party leader and former MLA from Degana constituency in Rajasthan and a member of the Mirdha political family.
+He is son of Richpal Singh Mirdha.

 Political career

-Vijaypal Mirdha started his Political career as youth congress leader and He is elected as 1st time MLA from Degana seat of Nagaur in 2018 Rajasthan Assembly Election.
+Vijaypal Mirdha started his political career as youth congress leader and he is elected as 1st time MLA from Degana seat of Nagaur in 2018 Rajasthan Assembly Election.

-Vijaypal Mirdha has Won the Degana assembly seat with huge margin of 21538 votes by defeating Ajay singh Kilak (Cabinet Minister) of BJP on 11 December 2018.
+Vijaypal Mirdha has won the Degana assembly seat with huge margin of 21538 votes by defeating Ajay singh Kilak (Cabinet Minister) of BJP on 11 December 2018.